Victory (1847 ship): Death of Captain Mullens

 Captain Mullens met a tragic end.
 The ship was chartered to carry Chinese coolies from Cumsingmoon to Callao, Peru.
 She sailed from China on 6 December 1851, with more than 350 on board and a general cargo.
 The ship normally carried just over 100 migrants, so the conditions would have been poor.
 Mistreatment of coolie migrants was common, and mutinies by them were becoming more frequent at the time of this voyage.

 Between 2 pm and 3 pm on 10 December 1851, while near Pulo Supato in the South China Sea, the coolies, led by Ah-mang, commandeered the ship.
 They killed Captain Mullens, Second Mate James Aransono, cook Edward Bailey, and seaman Henry Watt.
 The remaining crew were disarmed.
 Chief Mate William Vagg, who had survived, was compelled by the coolies to steer the ship.
 He first sailed for Point Kamao (the southernmost point of Vietnam), but the coolies, on finding the area uninhabited, directed him to sail to Koon Chin or Ko-nana, Cochin China.
 That proved too difficult, so he was forced to steer for the island of Pulo Ubi, about 20 km south of Point Kamao, where they anchored.
 Pulo Ubi and Point Kamao were considered part of Cambodia at that time.
 About 50 coolies left the boat at Pulo Ubi after destroying its papers and log books, as well as taking most of its cargo.
 The boat then sailed to another island to the east of Pulo Ubi, where the remainder of the coolies left.

 During the voyage, fights had broken out among the coolies, and on at least one occasion, some tried to set fire to the boat.
 A number were killed or murdered, including Ah-mang, and a number were thrown overboard alive.
 The crew had made a couple of attempts to escape, but these were unsuccessful.
 After the coolies left, Vagg sailed for Singapore, arriving there on about 29 January 1852.

 Thirty of the coolies from Victory were located at Kamao and captured by the rajah.
 He had them deported to Pulo Ubi.
 The remainder were reported to be at Hoonding in Cambodia, and it was rumoured that the king was going to banish them.
 The Singapore papers reported that the naval commander-in-chief at Singapore was going to order HMS Cleopatra, under Captain Thomas L Massie, and SV Semiramis, an East India Company frigate, to call at these places on their way to China.
 These boats left Singapore on 17 March.

 Voyages

-Two brothers, William and Alexander Sloane, sailed to Australia in the barque Victory, leaving England on 3 April 1849 and landing at Melbourne on the 19 July following.
+Two brothers, William and Alexander Sloane, sailed to Australia in the barque Victory, leaving England on 3 April 1849 and landing at Melbourne on 19 July following.
 William went on to be senior partner in William Sloane & Co of Melbourne.
 Alexander was one of the pioneers of the Riverina, owning the grazing properties Savernake Station and Mulwala Station; the locality of Sloane in New South Wales is named after him.